Background & Trigger

 A recent article by Lt Gen PC Katoch, published in Indian Defence Review, 29 Oct, 2018 was a piece on the relevance of our Sainik Schools (with the focus on the privately run schools in Maharashtra).
 Were these schools actually fulfilling the role they were designed for?
-The quality of product of our Sainik Schools impacts in some measure to the intake standards in our military academies, especially NDA, and also subsequently affects in some way to the level of our future military leadership.
+The quality of product of Sainik Schools impacts in some measure to the intake standards in our military academies, especially NDA, and also subsequently affects in some way to the level of our future military leadership.

 Hence, it is necessary to review the present relevance of these schools and suggest changes and improvements in running these schools with a view to improve the quality of our future military leadership.
 A few extracts from Gen Katoch’s article are given below with a view to start the debate, leading to findings, conclusions and the way forward.
-The full article can also be read at:
+The full article can also be read clicking on this link.

 "The Maharashtra State Government has recently ordered a “high-level” committee to review the present status of Sainik Schools and collect data of alumni who have joined the Armed Forces.
-“The main task before the committee was to examine if the purpose for which the schools (read Sainik Schools) have been set up has been served or not”.”
+“The main task before the committee was to examine if the purpose for which the schools (read Sainik Schools) have been set up has been served or not”.

 One wonders how will this committee deal with the multiple aspects related to the task allotted to it, what will be its recommendation, and what will be the follow up decision by the Maharashtra State Government, and whether it will result in closure of the Sainik Schools.”

 “In December 2017 the RM informed Parliament that Armed Forces were short of 58,602 personnel; Army 27,864 personnel, Navy 16,235 (24% of authorized strength) and Air Force 15,503 (10% of authorized strength)"